 - The public is prohibited from trespassing in and around leased hunting camps.
 (9/1)

 High Peaks Wilderness

-- The first foot bridge on the Bradley Pond Trail has been dropped and is unusable.
-The stream can be forded /rock hopped most of time on the down stream side of the bridge site.
-(2013)
+- The first and second foot bridges on the Bradley Pond Trail has been damaged and are unusable.
+The stream can be forded /rock hopped most of time on the down stream side of the bridge sites.
+(2015)

 - Many of the herd paths found on Mount Marshall and some of the other trail-less peaks meander around the slopes of the mountain without reaching the peak.
 Those climbing these peaks should navigate with a map and compass rather than follow the paths created by others.
 (2013)

 - Fixed ropes, harnesses and other equipment are often abandoned in the Trap Dike.
 Due to the age, weatherizing and wearing of these materials they are unsafe and should never be used.
 (2012)

 - The Calkins Creek Horse Trail has two bridges out, making it impassable for horse drawn wagons and difficult for horses.
 (2011)

 Dix Mountain Wilderness